harkle-the-cake/dhbw_capturethecode/README.md

 - a player who is fetching in this turn
 - a player who is ready in this turn
 A banned player or a player "on the ground" may not fetch such a token.

+## Grounds
+There are 2 grounds:
+- Training ground: one team may test the player code; the turns are performed manually
+- Competition ground: two teams will play a defined count or turns.
+The turns are performed automatically by a timed job.